MinaProtocol/mina/rfcs/0036-hard-fork-disaster-recovery.md

 In the case of a "safe" hard fork, where no unsafe bits are set, the hard fork block contains the root protocol state we saved and its proof.
-In the case of an unsafe hard fork, there can be a dummy proof.
+In the case of an unsafe hard fork, the unsafe bits indicate which parts of the protocol state can be bypassed in the proof.
+In the unsafe case, different proof and verification keys may be needed across the fork.

 Like an ordinary block, the special block contains a current protocol version.
 In the safe case, the patch version may be updated.
 In the